Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-5-Timecard.md

 to print the same character-based message a hundred times . . . so I figured out how to do it before closing out of chapter 3.

-**Tuesday** - 3 hours 2 minutes +10 FOR MISSED TIMER - Begun reading
+**Tuesday** - 3 hours 12 minutes - Begun reading chapter 4 (descriptive
-chapter 4 (descriptive statistics) and working on chapter 4 report\!
+statistics) and working on chapter 4 report\!
 Had to go onto an Rtools instalation adventure to use the xlsl package.

-**Wednesday** - 0 hours 0 minutes - work description
+**Wednesday** - Aprx. \~2 hours - fixed an issue wehre I couldn’t require(xlsx) because the file path didn’t exist, or java wasn’t installed, or the environment variable wasn’t made in windows . . .

-**Thursday** - 0 hours 0 minutes - work description
+**Thursday** - 1 hours 33 minutes - created second report, continued
+work on chapter 4

 **Friday** - 0 hours 0 minutes - work description